The Integrity (Lobbyists) Act 2016 was passed to:

 Additionally, registered lobbyists who accept a success fee may be removed from the register.

-Offence to supply false or misleading information
+Supply false or misleading information is an offenceShow more

 It is an offence to provide false or misleading information to the Public Sector Commissioner which can be punishable by a fine of up to $10,000.

 - giving information that you know to be false or misleading

 - failing to give information that is materially relevant

 - omitting information from any document or communication that may mislead.

 How to registerShow more

 Use the online registration form to submit your details.

 - business registration details of the registrants including Australian Business Number (ABN), names of owners, partners and major shareholders